emschu/oerc/README.md

 ## Manual Installation

-1. Install the application with go and the following command `go install github.com/emschu/oerc@latest`
+1. Install the application with Go using the following command: `go install github.com/emschu/oerc@latest`

+2. Setup a database.
+2.1 Option 1: SQLite database (default) - this is the easiest way to get started.
+    - The SQLite database file is located at `~/.oerc.db` by default.
-2. Set up a PostgreSQL database (12+), configure a database with a user and start it.
+2.2 Option 2: Set up a PostgreSQL database (12+), configure a database with a user and start it.
     - The [development section](./DEVELOPMENT.md) contains a simple docker command to run a local database for development or testing.
 3. Run `oerc init`.
-   - This will copy a sample configuration file to the path `~/.oerc.yaml` - if the file does not exist already.
+   - This will copy a sample configuration file to the path `~/.oerc.yaml` if the file does not exist already.
+   - If you use SQLite (default), you are ready to go.
-   You have to change some of the values in order to get `oerc` to work, at least you have to replace `<db_name>`, `<db_user>`, `<db_password>` in the configuration file to reach the database you've configured in the previous step.
+   - If you use PostgreSQL, you have to change the values for `<db_name>`, `<db_user>`, and `<db_password>` in the configuration file to reach the database you've configured.
-4. Run `oerc fetch` for the first time and wait until the first program data is collected for you.
+4. Run `oerc fetch` for the first time and wait until the first program data is collected.
 5. Run `oerc server` to have a browser application at `http://localhost:8080/client` (the endpoint is configurable).
 6. Run `oerc search` to look for recommendations based on your self-defined keywords in the configuration.